 Co-Module Leader – Access Arrangements Course, Private DSA Assessor

-Sophia is Module Leader for our new Access Arrangements Coordination course (AACoord) and is Co-Module Lead for our SASC-accredited Access Arrangements Course (AAC) and annual Access Arrangements Update (AAU) course.
-Due to this, she is very involved with the JCQ Review process.
+Sophia is Module Leader for our Access Arrangements Coordination course (AACoord), Access Arrangements course (AAC) and annual our SASC-accredited Access Arrangements Update (AAU) course.
 Sophia has a busy private practice carrying out diagnostic reports and is also the appointed exam access assessor and diagnostic assessor for a variety of schools.

-Sophia has written articles for The Dyslexia Review on Access Arrangements and Remote Assessment.
-She has given lectures on statistics in assessments to local Patoss groups and at the 2015 ADSHE Conference.
-Sophia is also a tutor on our Dyslexia Professional Report Writing Course, the Certificate of Competence in Educational Testing and our Access Arrangements course.
+Sophia has written articles for The Dyslexia Review on Access Arrangements, Remote Assessment, Maths assessment and the AACoord.
+She has given lectures to local Patoss groups, the ADSHE and the HC-UK Conferences.
 She is often called on for guidance on APC report writing.

 Sophia was made a fellow of The Dyslexia Guild in 2019.
 Her qualifications and memberships include BA (Oxon), MA (Oxon), PG Cert Counselling, PG Cert DMT, PGDip Dyslexia & Literacy, APS, APC, AMBDA, FDG.